 Some companies have been successful in inviting their core customers into beta testing to train, educate, and gain valuable feedback.

 Regardless of how you introduce the digital channel, anticipate questions and concerns, and, most importantly, highlight the benefits of migrating to the new platform.

 To ensure customers can use the platform efficiently, create:

 The Knobs Co does this well by pointing B2B customers to a dedicated landing page from the homepage and clearly stating the benefits of their online purchasing program.

-- On Screenshot 1: Information describing what those who fill out the form can expect, from customer service to quality of the product.
+The Knobs Co provides information here describing what those who fill out the form can expect, from customer service to quality of the product.

-- On Screenshot 2: A dedicated form to drive leads so they can immediately contact anyone interested.
+The Knobs Co provides a dedicated form to drive leads so they can immediately contact anyone interested.

-- On Screenshot 3: Additional resources at the end of the page so customers can browse other areas if they aren’t yet ready to buy.
+The Knobs Co provides additional resources at the end of the page so customers can browse other areas if they aren’t yet ready to buy.

-3. Use technology to solve ongoing customer challenges
+3. Use technology to solve ongoing customer challenges.

 B2B fulfillment errors are typically exponentially greater than those associated with B2C or direct-to-consumer shopping, due to the nature of the type and quantities of product ordered.